jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 suffers from existing technologies and is highly vulnerable to disruption, which can put patient safety at stake.
 See Figure 3.

-**Figure 3.** *A bar chart showing the cost of a data breach by industry, measured in USD millions.
-The chart shows the cost for various industries.*
+![Image of Figure 3.
+Measured in USD millions Cost of a data breach by industry]

 ### Average time to identify and contain a breach fell
 The mean time it took defenders to identity and contain a